 All these problems can all be tackled thanks to automation.
 If a reliable software, running online on a reliable server, could place the bid for you, then you could set it up and forget about it.
 And it could be more accurate than you could ever be.

 Well, these softwares do exist.
 And Snippy's is one of them.

-Snippy's, the Delcampe sniper
+Snippy's, the Delcampe and eBay sniper

 All you need to do is tell Snippy's what item you want to bid on, the maximum amount you are ready to bid and how many seconds before the sale end you want your bid to be placed.
 Then you can forget about it.
 Snippy's can monitor the sale and alert you if the minimum bid becomes higher than your offer.
 When the time comes, Snippy's accurately and reliably places your bid.

 The general idea is that you are charged only if you win the sale.
 In that case, the price is roughly 1% of the item final price.

 Now for the fine prints...
 Snippy's uses credits called snippies.
 When you win an auction, 1 snippy is debited from your account for every €10 of the item final price.
 If the final price is €10 or less, you pay 1 snippy.
 If the final price is between €10 and €20, you pay 2 snippies, etc...

 You can buy 50 snippies for €5 on Paypal.
 They come at a slightly lower price if you buy in bulk.

 You have to buy snippies in advance.
 Before setting up a mission, you have to have enough snippies in your account to pay for the snipe, should you win the sale for your maximum bid.